When organic fertilization becomes mineral – a systemic look at organic grows

 • low salt load

-In such systems, the process is not "fed," but rather enabled .
+In such systems, it's not about "feeding," but about enabling.
 The plant is part of a cycle, not the endpoint of a supply chain.

 Where microbiology makes the difference

 This is where microbiological concepts come into play.
-Microorganisms are not an additive, but a prerequisite for organic systems to function at all.
-Without them, organic inevitably becomes mineral – regardless of what it says on the bottle.
+Microorganisms are not an additive, but the prerequisite for organic systems to function at all.
+Without them, organic inevitably becomes mineral – no matter what's on the bottle.

-Products like MicroBio+ address this very issue.
-Not as fertilizer, but as a biological activator.
-They don't supply significant amounts of nutrients, but rather promote the processes that keep organic systems stable.
+Products like MicroBio+ start exactly here.
+Not as a fertilizer, but as a biological activator.
+They do not provide relevant amounts of nutrients, but promote the processes that keep organic systems stable:

 • Mineralization of organic residues